Neural Task Synthesis for Visual Programming: Training and Validation on Synthetic Specifications

-\looseness-1\textbf{Results.} Figure \ref{fig.experiments.results_table} reports evaluation results for different techniques for a fixed number of code/puzzle rollouts across two domains and segments.
-Figure \ref{fig.experiments.results_plots} further report results as we vary the rollouts for different techniques.
+\textbf{Results.} Figures~\ref{fig.experiments.results_plots.full}~and~\ref{fig.experiments.results_plots.codeOracle} report results as we vary the number of rollouts for different techniques, evaluated on the full dataset and on a ``hard'' segment of the dataset, where $\specSketch^{\text{in}}$ uses at least $2$ constructs and has a depth of $3$.
 In summary, these results demonstrate the utility of different components of \AlgoNeurTaskSyn{} and how the synthesis quality improves as we increase the number of rollouts.
-We provide more details about results and insights into training process in the supplementary material.